Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Capacity assessment: only if doubt remains, for that decision, on that day; record understanding, retaining, weighing, communicating.

-• Best interests: if capacity is lacking, use the checklist; consult the circle of support and any advocate; seek the least restrictive option; set a review date.
+• Best interests: if capacity is lacking, use the checklist; consult the circle of support and any advocate; choose the least restrictive option; set a review date.

 Assurance line: “Consent/capacity recorded for each key decision; best-interest meetings include an advocate where required; reviews set and kept.”